BitcoinTradingCards/Bitcoin-Trading-Cards/README.md

 With all 7,894 packs sold out, each pack is a treasure trove of excitement and anticipation.
 Unwrap the pack to unveil the highly sought-after Orange Pill cards, the crown jewels of the series.
 These exclusive cards commemorate significant moments and influential figures in the realm of Bitcoin.

-But there's more to explore on the Bitcoin Trading Cards Series 1 website!
+But there's more to explore on the Bitcoin Trading Cards website!
 In addition to the Orange Pill cards, the collection also features 1,998 Pacific Bitcoin packs.
 These packs offer a unique twist, presenting beautifully crafted cards with stunning artwork and captivating facts about Bitcoin's history and development.

 For collectors seeking the ultimate rarity, the series includes 18 one-of-a-kind (1/1) cards.
 These exclusive gems showcase exceptional designs and limited availability, serving as the ultimate testament to a collector's dedication and passion for Bitcoin.